soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: January 7, Satruday

+**Today's Progress**: Settings options to change length of time of clock.

+**Thoughts**: Continued thoughts from Day 3...however, when the increment operator is used it will just concatenate the numbers.
+Have to use parseInt() function instead.

 ### Day 4: January 6, Friday

 **Today's Progress**: I can click to start and reset Pomodoro Clock.